gautamgireesh/Telephone-Directory/README.md

 # Telephone-Directory
-Created a telephone directory data base completely using C++
+Created a database where data can be stored, updated, delated using classes and inheritence.